 All members of The Scout Association are expected to seek to practice equality, especially in promoting equal access to Scouts for all young people.
 The Scout Association opposes all forms of prejudice and discrimination, including racism, sexism, homophobia, biphobia and transphobia.
 All Groups, Districts and Counties, as separate charities, have a duty to comply with relevant equalities legislation.
-All younteers should make reasonable adjustments where possible to support all young people with disabilities to access Scouts.
+All young people with disabilities to access Scouts.